 South Korea has an extensive road and rail network which makes it easy to get out of the city.
 There are many mountain parks a few hours from Seoul, which have well-maintained facilities and hiking trails.
 All of the smaller towns in Korea have relatively inexpensive accommodation and a host of Korean restaurants to choose from.
 Travelling to some of the very small villages will require some knowledge of spoken and written Korean, but locals are typically friendly and are always willing to help.

 What is Seoul like for children?

-Although Seoul is a significantly large city, it is a fun place for children.
-There are lots of public parks with playground equipment, and there are ample cinemas and amusement park areas such as Lotte World.
+Although Seoul is a significantly large city, it's a fun place for children.
+There are lots of public parks with playground equipment.
+There also are ample cinemas and amusement park areas such as Lotte World.
 Korean culture values children and locals often dote on Western kids.
-As such, Seoul is a very child-friendly city and it is a safe and interesting place for children to grow up.
+As such, Seoul is a very child-friendly city and it is a safe place to raise a family.